yatorooo/OrienteeringProblem/technical_test_specification.md

-# Research Engineer Technical Test: Route Construction Problem
+# Route Construction Problem

 ## Overview

-You are tasked with solving a route construction optimization problem.
-Given three sets of 2D coordinate points, your objective is to construct an optimal path that maximizes the number of goal points visited while satisfying specific constraints.
+sSolving a route construction optimization problem.
+Given three sets of 2D coordinate points.
+The objective is to construct an optimal path that maximizes the number of goal points visited while satisfying specific constraints.

 ## Problem Statement